GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 We already covered the fact that Git repos don't need to store a snapshot of the files tracked by the repo.
 More generally, Git repos don't need to store that snapshot *in the same folder as the history*.
 You can store your history in one folder and your snapshot in a different folder.

-This is why it's nice to use a bare repo to track dotfiles (or any set of files that already exist in some location that you don't want to turn into a Git repo): you can leave the dotfiles where they are (so that they'll still get picked up by the different tools that use them) while still getting the benefits of version control.
+This is why it's nice to use a bare repo to track dotfiles (or any set of files that already exist in some location that you don't want to turn into a Git repo): you can leave the dotfiles where they are (so that they'll get picked up by the different tools that use them) while still getting the benefits of version control.
 Your history will live in a separate folder, while your dotfiles (your snapshot) can live wherever they need to be.
 You don't need to manually link dotfiles from your Git repo to their correct locations, and you don't need to turn your home directory into a Git repo[^no-home-git-repo].

 ## Initial setup

-To set yourself up with a bare Git repo for your dotfiles, do the following[^testing].
+Here's how you can set yourself up with a bare Git repo for your dotfiles[^testing].
 At a high level, we're creating a bare repo in a new directory to store the history of our dotfiles.
 Then we tell Git that the snapshot for that repo actually lives in your home directory, not the directory that contains the bare repo's history (this lets us keep your dotfiles in your home directory rather than the directory that has the history).
-We won't commit the entire home directory (which would take up a lot of space and probably put some important secrets on GitHub), just the pieces that you want to add to version control.
+We won't commit the entire home directory (which would take up a lot of space and probably put some important secrets on the internet), just the pieces that you want to add to version control.

 1. Create a new bare Git repo to store the history for your dotfiles.

         git init --bare $HOME/dotfiles

+1. Tell Git that it should use your home directory as the snapshot for this bare Git repo.

+        alias dotgit='git --git-dir=$HOME/dotfiles/ --work-tree=$HOME'

-1. Tell Git that it should use your home directory as the snapshot for this bare Git repo (`--git-dir` tells Git where the history lives and `--work-tree` tells Git where the snapshot lives, since the snapshot is called the "working tree" in Git jargon).
+    `--git-dir` tells Git where the history lives and `--work-tree` tells Git where the snapshot lives (the snapshot is called the "working tree" in Git jargon).
 We create an aliased command here so that you don't have to specify these options manually every time you want to add a dotfile to your Git repo.
-If you want to use this command in the future, you should add this line to your `.bashrc` or `.zshrc` or whatever dotfile you use for aliases.
+If you want to use this command in the future, you should add this line to your `.bashrc`, `.zshrc` or whatever dotfile you use for aliases.

-        alias dotgit='git --git-dir=$HOME/dotfiles/ --work-tree=$HOME'

 1. Tell Git that this repo should not display all untracked files (otherwise `git status` will include every file in your home directory, which will make it unusable).